m0hossam/rocketsql/README.md

 ## Current Issues

 B-Tree:
 - The delete operation does not remove interior B-Tree keys or decrease the depth of the B-Tree.
 This is space wasteful, but it avoids the complexity of load balancing after deletion.
-We provide the `.rebuild_table <t>` meta-command for the user to use if they wish to save some space.
+We provide the `.rebuild_table <t>` and `.vacuum` meta-commands for the user to use if they wish to save some space.
 - The delete operation does not free leaf pages after the become empty.
-Again, the user can fix this using `.rebuild_table` as per needed.
+Again, the user can fix this using `.rebuild_table` and `.vacuum` as per needed.
 - More testing is needed.

 SQL:
-- Query planning not implemented, semantics are mostly not checked
 - Query optimization not implemented
-- Passing integer parameters to float fields will result in an error
 - Semicolon termination not implemented, cannot do multi-line statements
 - `NULL` handling is not implemented